The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

 - GENERAL MEETINGS

 b.
-An Extraordinary General Meeting may be summoned by the Committee, and shall be summoned by the Hon.
+An Extraordinary General Meeting may be summoned by the Committee, or shall be summoned by the Hon.
 Secretary on the receipt of a written request signed by at least twenty five members.

 - Not less than eight clear days’ notice of any General Meeting of the Society shall be given to all members whose address is in the United Kingdom.
 At any General meeting twenty shall be a quorum.